Module 01 — Regulatory Reform (Fire Safety) Order 2005

 All Clear

-The BA team enters the kitchen back corridor at 22:25.
-They assess the housing seal.
-Six minutes of silence on the radio that feel like forty.
+BA team enters the corridor at 22:25.
+Six minutes of radio silence that feel like forty.

-At 22:31, the BA team leader gives the all-clear.
-The seal is degraded but the source has self-extinguished.
+At 22:31, the team leader gives the all-clear.
+Seal degraded, source self-extinguished.
 No active flame.
-Smouldering insulation behind the seal contained inside the housing void.
-The cause is consistent with a thermal event triggered at the heat-sensor location and propagated by an out-of-service seal.
+Smouldering insulation contained inside the housing void.
+Thermal event at the heat-sensor location, propagated by the out-of-service seal.
 Kieran's vape is the most likely trigger.

-Mrs Ashby is returned to Room 312 at 22:38, escorted by the Floor Marshal, with hot tea.
+Mrs Ashby is returned to R312 at 22:38 with hot tea.
 She thanks the Floor Marshal by name and asks whether the children got home safely.
 She means the wedding party.

-The wedding reopens in the orangery at 22:50.
-The bride's father makes a short speech that includes the phrase 'and to the staff of this hotel'.
-The DJ extends his set by forty minutes.
+The wedding reopens at 22:50.
+The bride's father speaks 'to the staff of this hotel'.
+The DJ extends his set forty minutes.
 The bar pours an extra £3,800 before close.

-Helen Mortimer arrives at 23:14, having driven down from her dinner.
-Watch Manager Davies meets her at the front door and walks her to the front office, alone.
+Helen Mortimer arrives at 23:14.
+Davies meets her at the door and walks her to the front office, alone.

 00:00:00 GREEN 01 — The Alarm